crazyscot/qcp/MAINTENANCE.md

 As this project has an older MSRV, sometimes the newer analyzer doesn't quite work properly.

-Therefore we set an explicit local path to rust-analyzer in `.vscode/settings.json`.
-To make this work, you will need to install it for your toolchain:
+The recommended fix for this is:

-    rustup component add rust-analyzer
+- rustup component add rust-analyzer
+- Add this to `~/.config/Code/User/settings.json:`:
+  - `"rust-analyzer.server.path": "${userHome}/.cargo/bin/rust-analyzer"`

 ## Releases